gitfrid/CzechFOI-DA/README.md

 The [Python Scripts](https://github.com/gitfrid/CzechFOI-DA/tree/main/Py%20Scripts) process and visualize CSV data from the [TERRA folder](https://github.com/gitfrid/CzechFOI-DA/tree/main/TERRA), generating interactive HTML plots.
 Each plot compares two age groups.
 To interact with the plots, click on a legend entry to show/hide curves.

 Download the processed plots for analysis from the [Plot Results Folder](https://github.com/gitfrid/CzechFOI-DA/tree/main/Plot%20Results).
+Or simply adapt the Python scripts to meet your own analysis requirements!

 Dates are counted as the number of days since January 1, 2020, for easier processing.
 "AGE_2023" represents age on January 1, 2023.
 The data can optionally be normalized per 100,000 for comparison.